Job Family Grading Structure summary

 Summary: Roles at this level may represent the early stages of an academic career whereby the post holder undertakes a specific set of responsibilities associated with an established research or teaching programme.
 There may be a combination of research and education activities, with appropriate organising and managing in support of these activities and possibly some team leadership, or a specific focus on research or teaching.

-Summary: Roles at this level are held by individuals experienced in research and/or teaching, usually after progression from Level B. In some cases, their contribution spans research and education (teaching, leadership and management), although the relative importance of each of these strands may vary considerably from role to role.
+Summary: Roles at this level are held by individuals experienced in research and/or teaching, usually after progression from Research Associate.
+In some cases, their contribution spans research and education (teaching, leadership and management), although the relative importance of each of these strands may vary considerably from role to role.
 The research has measurable outcomes and is reflected in growing national reputation; education may involve innovation in course design and/or delivery; and the contribution to the department through leadership and management may be significant.

 Summary: Roles at this level commonly reflect extensive professional experience.
 Individuals will have a substantial reputation in their field and make a significant impact on their discipline or profession through effective and innovative academic leadership in research and/or education.
 Roles which focus on research will involve an established national and international reputation through original research work and a clear record of impact shown, for example in substantial and sustained research income.
 Other roles will combine an established research profile with a focus on teaching, research student supervision, course development and departmental leadership and management activity.